jeeb/avisynth/distrib/Readme/readme_history.txt

     One cannot specify different conversion methods for converting before and after the expression.
     Neither can you specify different methods for different input clips (e.g. x is full, y is limited is not supported).

+- Fix: Expr: check subsampling when a different output pixel format is given
 - Fix: ColorYUV: round to avoid green cast on consecutive TV<>PC
 - Enhanced: Limiter to work with 32 bit float clips
 - Enhanced: Limiter new parameter bool 'autoscale' default false.